Research into treating bowel cancer

 Researchers are looking at ways of reducing side effects of bowel radiotherapy.
 A trial is looking at whether eating more or less fibre reduces radiotherapy side effects to the bowel.
 The people taking part have had treatment to the area between their hip bones (the pelvis).
 Pelvic radiotherapy can inflame the bowel lining and cause loose stool, diarrhoea and difficulty controlling your bowels.
 The researchers want to find out whether diets high or low in fibre are better for people having radiotherapy and whether they can reduce the side effects.

 You can find radiotherapy trials for bowel cancer on our clinical trials database.
-Go to the advanced trials search and choose 'bowel cancer' from the dropdown list of cancer types and 'radiotherapy' from the dropdown list of treatment types.

 Surgery is one of the main treatments for bowel cancer.
 Researchers are looking at how surgery can be improved.
 There are trials looking at